Budget For Madeira: Is Madeira Expensive to Visit?

 Public transport connections are limited outside of Funchal and other major towns/cities on the south coast of Madeira.

-It’s the cheapest way to travel, but the routes are limited; many hikes (including Pico to Pico) are only accessible by car.
+It’s the cheapest way to travel, but the routes are limited; many hikes (including the PR1) are only accessible by car, transfer or tour.

 Tours and Activities (per person):